SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 To justify the correctness of the translated key expressions, we randomly selected 200 functions from the dataset and manually analyzed them.
+The figure records our analyzed data.
 For each function, we read each assembly instruction line and check the correctness of their symbolic expressions in order to check the correctness of the key expressions.
 The result shows that 85% of the key expressions are